Rastaban/vcpkg/docs/maintainers/automated-testing.md

 documentation TODO:
 + what ports are disabled/skipped
 + what causes flaky ports
-+ how to investigate failures
-+ future roadmap
-+ tips on investigating failures
 + explain lack of feature testing
-+ mention the cache results are added to each run and the side effects of this
 + how to resolve failures due to dependencies external to vcpkg